asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 ## Steps to Add Operations

 For adding operations to an AsyncAPI document, we need to define them within the channels section of the document.
-The step-by-step guide on how to add operations to an AsyncAPI document is as follows -
+You can add operations to an AsyncAPI document as follows -

 - Open your AsyncAPI document in a text editor or an AsyncAPI editor tool.